HarshitDawra/AugmentedReality/README.txt

 Topic:  Augmented Reality

-Note: Please open the Webpage named as "main", as it is our homepage.
+Note: Please open the Webpage named as "index", as it is our homepage.

 Name of participants: Harshit Dawra, Dhruv Vishrant